 18. The previous year's including figures as at the date of transition have been reworked, regrouped, rearranged and reclassified wherever necessary.
 Amounts and other disclosures for the preceding year are included as an integral part of the current year financial statements and are to be read in relation to the amounts and other disclosures relating to the current year.

-For G. P. AGRAWAL & CO.
-Chartered Accountants Firm's Registration No. 302082E (CA. Ajay Agrawal) Partner Membership No. 17643 Place of Signature: Kolkata Date: 26th May, 2019 For and on behalf of the Board of Directors of Shristi Infrastructure Development Corporation Limited
+Membership No. 17643 Place of Signature: Kolkata Date: 26th May, 2019 For and on behalf of the Board of Directors of Shristi Infrastructure Development Corporation Limited